chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 > attributes in-band.

-Because the two non-NULL procedures in this version of the NFSACL protocol were used only as a prototype and there are no other implementations of NFSACL version 4, it is not included in the protocol description in this doecument.
+Because the two non-NULL procedures in this version of the NFSACL protocol were used only as part of a Solaris a prototype and there are no other implementations of NFSACL version 4, it is not included in the protocol description appearing in this document.

 ## Code Compilation Requirements